 Rob Flello (Labour) – Stoke South, a Catholic MP, lost his seat to 26-year-old Jack Brereton, meaning the Conservatives have gained a seat in Stoke-on-Trent for the first time in more than 80 years.
 Flello had been an MP since 2005 and consistently fought against plans to legalise assisted suicide and relax the law around abortion.
 Outspoken on many issues, Flello also campaigned in favor of religious freedom.

 Lord O’Donnell, formerly the UK’s top civil servant, told the BBC that the prime minister had a duty to stay in post “for now” and had the right to seek the confidence of the House of Commons by asking it to approve a Queen’s Speech, scheduled for June 19.
-He added that he would be advising her to seek an audience with The Queen later on Friday to explain her intentions of seeking to form a unity-government over the coming days.

 The BBC explained that although one party needs to get 326 seats to get an overall majority, in practice the Conservatives would be expected to be able to get a Queen’s Speech through with 318 MPs, if they had the backing of the DUP MPs.